Vintageinfo – All About Vintage Lighting

 When the takeover by Philips was announced in November 2006 Massive commercialised more than 10.000 lighting products under brand names such as MassiveTRIO and Lirio.
 The group had about 5.000 employees worldwide and was active in 70 countries.

-Many thanks to Kris for the beautiful pictures and enthusiasm.
+Many thanks to Kris for the beautiful pictures.